brainpy/BrainPy/docs_state/core-concepts/projections.rst

 Projections: Connecting Neural Populations
 ==========================================

-Projections are BrainPy's mechanism for connecting neural populations.
+Projections are ``brainpy.state`` 's mechanism for connecting neural populations.
 They implement the **Communication-Synapse-Output (Comm-Syn-Out)** architecture, which separates connectivity, synaptic dynamics, and output computation into modular components.

-This guide provides a comprehensive understanding of projections in BrainPy 3.0.
+This guide provides a comprehensive understanding of projections in ``brainpy.state``.

 .. contents:: Table of Contents
    :local: